Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 3. Serve very cold.

-According to the book Practical Foundations of the Culinary Arts (1899), large gherkins can be substituted for fresh cucumbers.
-Instead of hazel grouse, you can take veal, partridge and chicken, but the real Olivier appetizer is prepared without fail from hazel grouse.
+According to the book “Practical Principles of Culinary Art” (1899), fresh cucumbers can be replaced with large gherkins.
+Instead of hazel grouse, you can take veal, partridge and chicken, but a real Olivier appetizer is always prepared from hazel grouse.

-Interpretation of obscure words in Smirnova's recipe:
+Interpretation of unclear words in Smirnova’s recipe:

-2. "Game salad" according to the classic recipe from the "Book of Tasty and Healthy Food" (1939)
+2. “Game salad” according to the classic recipe from “The Book of Tasty and Healthy Food” (1939)

 Ingredients: